Designing the Car Tour Experience in Zoo Safari Parks

 Learnings & Next Steps

-Rapid prototyping and Lean Research
+Rapid Prototyping and Lean Research

 During the frequent design critiques within the team, I had many discussions with the team around design decisions.
 To make sure that our designs could achieve the desired outcomes, I took the chance to conducted rapid prototyping and lean research for insights when misalignments arose.